stronnag/impload/README.md

 * Plan missions an any GPX creating GIS tool
 * Plan mission in Google Earth, save as KML path, upload to the FC
 * Convert "alien" formats to MW-XML.
+* Move a mission to a new location

 ## Install